The3DP/Quatro.github.io/README.md

 ##
 >What other repositories are part of the "Anim-" series?
 ##
-AnimOne, AnimDuo, and AnimTrice are the rest of the repositories.
+AnimOne, AnimDuo, and AnimTrice are the repositories that come before "Quatro".
+These four repositories total up the "Anim-" series.